-- 12 Pursuant to SEBI Circular No. SEBI/HO/IMD/DF3/CIR/P/2020/194 dated October 05, 2020, the nomenclature of 'Dividend Option' under all the schemes of HSBC Mutual Fund has been revised to 'Income Distribution cum Capital Withdrawal Option' (IDCW), with effect from April 1, 2021. - 13 Securities, excluding debt securities, where the non-traded investments which have been valued "in good faith" exceed 5% of the net assets at the end of the year is NIL. - 14 Debt securities which have been valued at a price other than the price given by the independent valuation agencies at the end of the year is NIL. - 15 Subsequent to receipt of SEBI's no objection to acquisition of 100% equity shares of L&T Investment Management Limited ("LTIM", Investment Manager of L&T Mutual Fund) and the amendments proposed to the trust deed of the HSBC Mutual Fund as required under the SEBI (Mutual Funds) Regulations, 1996, the schemes of L&T Mutual Fund (LTMF) were transferred to/ merged with the schemes of HSBC Mutual Fund on and from the close of business hours of November 25, 2022, and the HSBC AMC and HSBC Trustees assumed the responsibilities of the schemes of LTMF w.e.f. close of business hours of November 25, 2022. - 16 During the year, HSBC Securities and Capital Markets (India) Private Limited ("HSCI"), Sponsors of HSBC Mutual Fund established a private limited company with limited liability to act as the "Trustee" of HSBC Mutual Fund.
+- 14 Subsequent to receipt of SEBI's no objection to acquisition of 100% equity shares of L&T Investment Management Limited ("LTIM", Investment Manager of L&T Mutual Fund) and the amendments proposed to the trust deed of the HSBC Mutual Fund as required under the SEBI (Mutual Funds) Regulations, 1996, the schemes of L&T Mutual Fund (LTMF) were transferred to/ merged with the schemes of HSBC Mutual Fund on and from the close of business hours of November 25, 2022, and the HSBC AMC and HSBC Trustees assumed the responsibilities of the schemes of LTMF w.e.f. close of business hours of November 25, 2022. - 15 During the year, HSBC Securities and Capital Markets (India) Private Limited ("HSCI"), Sponsors of HSBC Mutual Fund) established a private limited company with limited liability to act as the "Trustee" of HSBC Mutual Fund.
 HSBC Trustees (India) Private Limited ("HTIP") was incorporated on 9 January 2024.
 Accordingly, HTIP has replaced the Board of Trustees of HSBC Mutual Fund w.e.f.
-1 March 2024, and the Company through its Board of Directors has been discharging its obligations as the "Trustees" of the Fund from this date. - 17 The Annual Accounts of the Schemes, prepared in accordance with Indian Accounting Standards (Ind AS) notified under Section 133 of the Companies Act, 2013 (the "Act") read with the Companies (Indian Accounting Standards) Rules, 2015 as amended from time to time and clause 17.14 of SEBI Master Circular for Mutual Funds dated June 27, 2024, has been approved by the Board of Directors of HSBC Asset Management (India) Private Limited and HSBC Trustees (India) Private Limited at their meetings held on July 8, 2024 and July 19, 2024 respectively.
+1 March 2024, and the Company through its Board of Directors has been discharging its obligations as the "Trustees" of the Fund from this date. - 16 The Annual Accounts of the Schemes, prepared in accordance with Indian Accounting Standards (Ind AS) notified under Section 133 of the Companies Act, 2013 (the "Act") read with the Companies (Indian Accounting Standards) Rules, 2015 as amended from time to time and clause 17.14 of SEBI Master Circular for Mutual Funds dated June 27, 2024, has been approved by the Board of Directors of HSBC Asset Management (India) Private Limited and HSBC Trustees (India) Private Limited at their meetings held on July 08, 2024 and July 19, 2024 respectively.
 The audit report attached herewith refers to the said Annual Accounts.
-The aforesaid abridged accounts are an extract of the Annual Accounts and are prepared in accordance with clause 5.4 and format no. 3.B under the section of formats of SEBI Master Circular for Mutual Funds dated June 27, 2024 and other relevant circulars issued by the Securities and Exchance Board of India from time to time.
+The aforesaid abridged accounts are an extract of the Annual Accounts and are prepared in accordance with clause 5.4 and format no. 3.B under the section of formats of SEBI Master Circular for Mutual Funds dated June 27, 2024 and other relevant circulars issued by the Securities and Exchange Board of India from time to time.